A Multidimensional Exponential Utility Indifference Pricing Model with Applications to Counterparty Risk: A Splitting Method for Utility Indifference Valuation

-Of course, the tricky part is how to split the equation (\emph{or how to group factors}) effectively.
-In the following, we separate the pricing PDE (\ref{PDE for n nontraded assets}) into two pricing factors.
-Take $\lambda=1$.
-We first make the log-transformation: $x_i=\ln s_i$, and define a new operator:
+The tricky part is how to split the equation (\emph{or how to group factors}) effectively.
+In next lemma, we separate the pricing PDE (\ref{PDE for n nontraded assets}) into three pricing factors by using the transformation (\ref{logoperator}), which is the key step to apply the splitting method to (\ref{PDE for n nontraded assets}).